HyunP-dev/HyunP-dev/README.md

 - G27-to-XBOX-Converter
 - Candy-Crain-3DS

+### School Projects
+- A Study on the Disgusting Pattern in the Comments of Internet Articles
+- Implementing a propensity-determining model for strings containing two conflicting words
+- Prevention of colds by predicting the change of seasons

 ### Freelance Experience
 - Development a simple demonstration kiosk using Linux and Arduino
 - Development a customized functional chatbots